The health benefits of antioxidants

 - Aloe Vera raw gel (cold-pressed only) contains an abundance of 75 minerals and vitamins including the rare B12 and 12 amino acids which help with digestive and skin disorders.
 Aloe Vera is a miracle plant and a natural healer.

 - Raw nuts and seeds, dark fish, seaweed and avocado are rich in EFA, omega-3, alpha- linoleic acid and selenium.
-These foods can influence against premature ageing and enhance your memory.
+These foods can influence against premature aging and enhance your memory.

 - Chestnuts, papayas, sprouts, squash, sweet potatoes, kiwi, broccoli, cabbage, spinach can help detoxify the liver.